 The girl he finally remembers

 Eleven years ago, a shipwreck robbed Lord Maxim Farlisle of his memory.
-Recovering himself, he journeys to his childhood home to find Waithe Hall shut and deserted.
-Unwilling to face what remains of his family, Maxim makes his home in the abandoned hall…only to have a determined ghost hunter invade his uneasy peace.
+Finally remembering himself, he journeys to his childhood home to find Waithe Hall shut and deserted.
+Unwilling to face what remains of his family, Maxim makes his home in the abandoned hall only to have a determined beauty invade his uneasy peace.
 This woman insists he remember her and slowly, he does.
 Once, he and Alexandra had been inseparable, beloved friends who were growing into something more…but the reasons he left still exist, and how can he offer her a broken man?

 As the two rediscover their connection, the promise of young love burns into an overwhelming passion.
-But the time apart has scarred them both—will they discover a love that will draw them together or will the past tear them apart forever?
+But the time apart has scarred them both—will they discover a love that binds them together, or will the past tear them apart forever?

 Northumberland, England, August 1819

-Wrestling against the wind, Lady Alexandra Torrence tucked her portmanteau closer to her person as she pushed determinedly toward the estate looming in the distance, cursing fate and the elements beside.
-The storm had been but a sun-shower when she’d set out from Bentley Close.
-Her family’s estate was only a half hour walk, and while the light cloak she wore protected her from the worst of it, the wet was beginning to seep to her skin.
+Wrestling against the wind, Lady Alexandra Torrence tucked her portmanteau closer to her person as she pushed determinedly toward the estate looming in the distance.
+The storm had been but a sun-shower when she’d set out from Bentley Close, her family’s estate only a half hour walk, and while the light cloak she wore protected her from the worst of it, the wet was beginning to seep into her skin.

 She pulled her cloak tighter.
 It was only a little farther and she’d be at Waithe Hall, though there would be no one to greet her.
-Waithe Hall had been closed for years, ever since the previous earl had died, with the new earl—Viscount Hudson, as he’d once been—residing almost exclusively in London.
+Waithe Hall had been closed for years, ever since the previous earl had died.
+The new earl—Viscount Hudson, as he’d once been—resided almost exclusively in London.
 Her family and his had been close for as long as she could remember, their townhouses bordering each other in London just as their estates did here in Northumberland.
-The earl was her elder by nine years, and his brother Stephen by five.
-Maxim had been but one year her senior, though, and—
+The earl was her elder by nine years, and his brother Stephen by five, but Maxim had been but one year her senior and—

 Slowly, she exhaled.
-After a moment, she pulled the key to the Hall from her pocket…the one Maxim had given to her for safekeeping when he was ten and she nine, so that they could always find their way back into the Hall should the doors ever be locked—
+After a moment, she pulled the key to the Hall from her pocket, the one Maxim had given to her for safekeeping when he was ten and she nine, so they could always find their way back into the Hall should the doors ever be locked—

 Shoving the key into the lock, she blinked fiercely as she forced memory aside once more.
 She could do this.
 It had been years, the wound so old it should have long since faded.
 She could investigate Waithe Hall and its ghosts, and she would not think of him.

 The key turned easily, the door swinging open.
 She stepped inside.
 Cavernous silence greeted her, the din of the rain that had been so deafening now distant.
 The entrance hall stretched before her, disappearing into darkness, and the storm had made the late afternoon darker than usual, swallowing any light that peeked through closed doors.
 Pausing mid-step, she wondered if perhaps she had made a mistake in coming here.

 Shaking off doubt, she started through the hall.
 The rain echoed through the vast hall, the hollow sound strange after being caught in its fury.
-Fumbling through her portmanteau she found a candle and tinder, lighting it before closing the door.
+Fumbling through her portmanteau she found a candle and tinder.

-The flickering light revealed an entrance hall that opened into an enclosed court which encompassed the first and second floors, an impressive chandelier draped in protective cloth hung in its centre.
-Memory painted it with crystal and candles, and she remembered sitting on the landing on the second floor, legs dangling through the gaps between balusters as she and Maxim counted the crystals for the hundredth time.
+The flickering light revealed an entrance hall that opened into an enclosed court encompassing the first and second floors and an impressive chandelier draped in protective cloth hung at its centre.
+Memory painted it with crystal and candles, and she remembered sitting on the landing of the second floor, legs dangling through the gaps between balusters as she and Maxim counted the crystals for the hundredth time.

-Bowing her head, she exhaled steadily and cursed herself.
+Bowing her head, she cursed herself.
 She should have known she could not have kept the memories at bay.

 Hitching her bag, she made her way to the sitting room.
 It was as still as the hall, the furniture draped in holland covers, the windows also shuttered.
-Setting her candle down, she placed her cloak over the back of a chair and rested her bag on its seat.
-Glancing about, she caught herself.
+Setting her candle down, she placed her cloak over the back of a chair and rested her bag on its seat, glancing nervously about.
+She caught herself.
 Don’t be stupid, Alexandra.
 There’s none here.

 Before she could think further, she unbuttoned her bodice.
 Her clothes were soaked, uncomfortably damp against her skin, and a chill was beginning to seep through, though it was the tail end of summer and the days were still mostly warm.
 She’d chosen a simple gown, one she knew she could get into and out of herself.
 Her maid had been aghast that she sought to clothe herself but had begrudgingly helped in the end.